omacranger/fontawesome-subset/README.md

 #### fontawesomeSubset(subset, output_dir, options)

--   `subset` - Array containing list of glyph names (icon names) that you want to generate for the `solid` style.
-This can also be an object with key->value pairs for different FA styles (solid, regular¹, brands, light¹, duotone¹).
+-   `subset` - Array containing list of icon identifiers (icon or glyph names, unicode value, or a supported alias) that you want to generate for the `solid` style.
+This can also be an object with key->value pairs for different FA styles (solid, regular¹, brands, light¹, duotone¹, sharp-solid¹).
 Some Icons in these **¹** subsets are only available when used with FontAwesome Pro (see [below](#using-with-fontawesome-pro)).
 -   `output_dir` - Directory that you want the webfonts to be generated in.
 Relative to current NPM process.
 Ex: `sass/webfonts`
 -   `options` - Object of options to further customize the tool.
     -   `package` - `free` or `pro` .
 Defaults to `free` version.
 See [below](#using-with-fontawesome-pro) for Pro instructions.